 The County shall require, wherever feasible, the interconnection of local streets between developments to facilitate convenient movement throughout the road network.
+The Collier County Transportation Division shall develop guidelines, which identify the conditions that would require the interconnection of two neighboring developments, and shall also develop standards and criteria for the safe interconnection of such local streets.

-The County shall define on a project by project basis, the acceptable amount of rerouted traffic as a result of a traffic management project
+The County shall define on a project-by-project basis, the acceptable amount of rerouted traffic as a result of a traffic management project.